Glucomannan: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-Glucomannan may improve glycemic control by slowing gastric emptying and increasing the viscosity of gastrointestinal contents, positively impacting blood glucose levels.
-Furthermore, glucomannan promotes the fecal excretion of cholesterol and bile acids and inhibits hepatic cholesterol synthesis.
-Clinical evidence also suggests that glucomannan can reduce triglycerides by increasing levels of lipoprotein lipase (LPL) and GPIHBP1 protein, which work jointly to hydrolyze triglycerides and deliver lipid nutrients to target tissues.
+Glucomannan could improve glycemic control by slowing gastric emptying and increasing the viscosity of gastrointestinal contents, which has a positive impact on blood glucose levels.
+Furthermore, glucomannan promotes fecal excretion of cholesterol and bile acids and inhibits hepatic cholesterol synthesis.
+Clinical evidence also suggests that glucomannan may reduce triglycerides by increasing levels of lipoprotein lipase (LPL) and GPIHBP1 protein, which work together to hydrolyze triglycerides and deliver lipid nutrients to target tissues.

 Usages associés